 Genomics’ possibilities aren’t isolated to the healthcare industry either.
 It is also helping us to develop hardier crops and healthier livestock, as well as grow more nutritious food.
 Plus, genomics broadens our understanding of the world’s biodiversity and enables new ways to mitigate the negative environmental impact.

-Foundation Medicine (NASDAQ:FMI), Exact Sciences (NASDAQ:EXAS) and Genomic Health (NASDAQ:GHDX) represent some of the largest players in this sector with significant achievements and a steady trend in their stock.
+Biocept (NASDAQ:BIOC), Co-Diagnostics (NASDAQ:CODX) and Cancer Genetics (NASDAQ:CGIX) represent some of the largest players in this sector with significant achievements and a steady trend in their stock.

 Don’t forget to follow us @INN_LifeScience for real-time news updates.

-This is an update to an article originally published on the Investing News Network in 2016.
+This is an update by Gabrielle Lakusta to an article originally published on the Investing News Network in 2016.